C-Otto/lnd-manageJ/PickhardtPayments.md

 Warning: Don't do this on mainnet, yet!
 This is very much work in progress.

 * `/beta/pickhardt-payments/pay-payment-request/{paymentRequest}/fee-rate-weight/{feeRateWeight}`
-  * Pay the given payment request (also known as invoice) using the configured fee rate weight.
+  * Pay the given payment request (also known as invoice) using the configured fee rate weight
 * `/beta/pickhardt-payments/pay-payment-request/{paymentRequest}`
   * as above, with default fee rate weight 0